aaron9589/esphome-for-model-railroading/README.md

 - Point Control
 - Signal Control

-So far I've got Block Detection to the stage where it is being implemented on my layout, and Point Control will follow shortly.
+So far I've got Block Detection to the stage where it is being implemented on my layout, and Point Control is now also available.
 I have some plans to use addressable RGB LEDs for Signal Control which I'll share in this repo once i'm at that stage.

 ## Background

 My layout is based on the Illawarra line in the early 2000's between Bomaderry/Nowra, Kiama and other areas of interest.
-Here's a [slide deck](https://www.dropbox.com/scl/fi/j3us5vd0bijmh6vbv1nti/The-Illawarra-Line.pptx?dl=0&rlkey=eekq5k3a9k8lqploqze55ly3p) I put together to set my vision for the layout, it's still continuing to evolve (particularly in the track plan space).
+Here's a [website](https://illawarraline.net) with some more info.

 As I'm building the layout for operations, having a central control system was of utmost importance.
 I've previously used propietary systems such as Train-Brain by CTI Electronics, which I implemented on a [previous N Scale layout](https://steinosub.blogspot.com) and this worked quite well.